anivire/tldraw-sync-selfhosted/README.md

 - Server runs on `http://localhost:3000`
 - Client runs on `http://localhost:5137`
-- Access the drawing app and create/join rooms
+- Access the drawing app and create/join whiteboards

 ### Production